bgschiller/schiller.town/STAR_CHART_AGING.md

 When a new exchange is created (trading 20 squares for TV time):

-1. Current date is captured in ISO format (YYYY-MM-DD)
+1. Current date is captured in Pacific Time and formatted as ISO date (YYYY-MM-DD)
 2. The `usedDate` field is added to the exchange record
 3. Exchange is added to the chart's history